An upper bound conjecture for the Yokota invariant: The Kauffman bracket and the Yokota invariant

-\begin{oss} The Kauffman bracket (hence, the Yokota invariant) can also be defined in the much larger setting of framed trivalent graphs in closed oriented $3$-manifolds; since we will not need such a generality that carries some more technical details, we will restrict ourselves to the $S^3$ case. \end{oss}
+It is very important that the vertex sum in Proposition \ref{prop:yokota}.\ref{prop:vertexsum} is done between trivalent vertices; the assertion is false in general. \begin{oss} The Kauffman bracket (hence, the Yokota invariant) can also be defined in the much larger setting of framed trivalent graphs in closed oriented $3$-manifolds (see for example \cite{lickorish} and \cite{kauflins}); since we will not need such a generality that carries some more technical details, we will restrict ourselves to the $S^3$ case. \end{oss}

-\section{Volume conjecture for polyhedra}
+\section{Volume Conjecture for polyhedra}

-\subsection{The volume conjecture for polyhedra}
+\subsection{The Volume Conjecture for polyhedra}

 Costantino first conjectured in \cite{C} that the growth of the $6j$-symbol is given by the volume of a hyperbolic tetrahedron.
-A Volume Conjecture for trivalent graphs (and their Kauffman bracket invariant) was proposed in \cite{vdv} and later refined in \cite{volconjpoly} to the case of planar trivalent graphs and simple hyperbolic polyhedra.
+A Volume Conjecture for trivalent graphs (and their Kauffman bracket invariant) was proposed in \cite{vdv} and later refined in \cite{volconjpoly} to the case of planar trivalent graphs and hyperbolic polyhedra with trivalent vertices.
 The conjecture of \cite{volconjpoly} evaluates the invariant at the first root of unity $q=e^{\pi i/r}$; the downside of this choice is that they have to consider poles of the Kauffman bracket, instead of its values directly.
-Recently, Murakami and Kolpakov \cite{murkolp} proposed a volume conjecture for polyhedra at the second root of unity $q=e^{2\pi i/r}$, but only stated it for simple polyhedra without hyperideal vertices; remarkably this conjecture directly involves the value of the Kauffman bracket.
-Here we propose an extension of Kolpakov-Murakami's volume conjecture to a very general setting, and then propose a volume conjecture for polyhedra that is similar in spirit to Chen-Yang's volume conjecture.
+Recently, Murakami and Kolpakov \cite{murkolp} proposed a Volume Conjecture for polyhedra at the second root of unity $q=e^{2\pi i/r}$, but only stated it for simple polyhedra without hyperideal vertices (see Remark \ref{rmk:simple} and Definition \ref{dfn:poly}); remarkably this conjecture directly involves the value of the Kauffman bracket.
+Here we propose Conjecture \ref{conjmk} which is an extension of Kolpakov-Murakami's Volume Conjecture to a very general setting, and then propose Conjecture \ref{cng:boundgen} which concerns an upper bound for the Yokota invariant of polyhedral graphs.

 \textit{Geometric background.}

 Recall the projective model for hyperbolic space $\mathbb{H}^3\subseteq\mathbb{R}^3\subseteq\mathbb{RP}^3$ where $\mathbb{H}^3$ is the unit ball of $\R^3$ (for the basic definitions see for example \cite{bonbao}).
 Notice that for convenience we have picked an affine chart $\mathbb{R}^3\subseteq\mathbb{RP}^3$, so that it always make sense to speak of segments between two points, half spaces, etcetera; this choice is inconsequential, up to isometry.
 It should be mentioned that isometries, in this model, correspond to projective transformations that preserve the unit sphere.